timKraeuter/Behavioral-consistency-in-multi-modeling/README.md

 ### BPMN semantics

 The mapping from BPMN to GT rules is described in more detail in the corresponding [wiki](https://github.com/timKraeuter/Rewrite_Rule_Generation/wiki).
+The wiki also includes our comprehensive [test suite](https://github.com/timKraeuter/Rewrite_Rule_Generation/wiki/Test-Suite) to test our graph transformation rule generation, i.e., local HOT for BPMN.

 **Example start graph and GT rules for the TJunction controller:**